 Respect my labels/rules:

-You'll see a setting in Dashboard → Categorization Settings → Advanced:
+You'll see a setting in Dashboard → Categorization → General to respect your existing categories.

 This setting ensures Fyxer never unexpectedly overrides rules you already rely on.

-Custom rules let you fine-tune how specific senders or subjects should be categorized.
+Custom rules let you fine-tune how specific senders should be categorized.

 How to create a custom rule:

-Go to Dashboard → Categorization Settings → Advanced → Custom rules
+Go to Dashboard → Categorization → Advanced → Custom rules

 Choose your rule type: